-Bullying is the wilful, conscious desire to hurt, threaten or frighten someone.
-It may be physical or verbal, direct or indirect, repeated over a period of time and directed towards groups or individuals by groups or individuals.
-Bullying can include name calling, teasing, jostling, punching, intimidation, extortion and assault.
+Bullying is the wilful, conscious desire to hurt, threaten or frighten someone over a period of time.
+It may be physical or verbal, direct or indirect and directed towards groups or individuals by groups or individuals.
+Bullying can include name calling, teasing, jostling, punching, intimidation, extortion, cyber and assault.
+(This is a non-exhaustive list.)